adamcrampton/support-mailer/README.md

 1. Run npm run dev - this will copy Bootstrap 4 and jQuery into your public directory (via Webpack)

 ## TODO List
+* Build log viewer
 * Check for existing relationships when processing deletions - probably better to tag them as deleted than actually delete (because of the log table)
-* Get password reset working
-* Build log viewer
-* Add file uploading functionality
+* Update migrations to set default fields and constraints where appropriate
 * Optimise loops + database queries - there's some not-very-good stuff in there

+## Future Features
+* File uploading functionality
 * Pagination
 * Log exporting
 * LDAP to pull AD users in via cron job